William L. Gertz

 William L. Gertz (born October 10, 1952) is the Chairman, President and CEO of the American Institute For Foreign Study (AIFS), a cultural exchange and educational travel company with 10 global locations, headquartered in Stamford, CT.

-A native New Yorker, Gertz has more than 40 years of experience in international education and serves as a Trustee of the AIFS Foundation.
-He is the Chair of the Alliance for International Exchange, a coalition of 90 cultural exchange organizations throughout the United States.

-Education

-A graduate of SUNY Binghamton, Gertz studied journalism and majored in European history.

-Gertz completed the Strategic Marketing Management Program at Harvard Business School.
-He received an Honorary Doctorate in International Relations from Richmond, The American International University in London.

-Early years
+Education and early years

-With his career in journalism, Gertz cultivated a greater appreciation for global issues and cultures.

 After backpacking through Europe with his friends in the summer of 1973, Gertz moved to France where he experienced the European lifestyle.
 Once he returned to the United States in 1976, he entered the field of International Education and became marketing manager for the Council on International Educational Exchange (CIEE).
 He later founded a marketing and public relations organization, which served a diverse roster of clients from artist Peter Max and numerous youth and student travel organizations such as British Tourist Authority.

 In the early 1980s, Gertz became the Travel Editor for Transitions, an international education publication.